guilhermelemmi/isrc-metadata/README.md

  The current database modelling uses a One-To-Many relationship between a track and it's performing artists, reducing the execution time of the "Tracks by Artist" search.
 However, that relation is still not ideal as it produces duplicated artists in the system, since an artist has often contributed to more than one track.

-So the proper modelling would be to use a Many-To-Many relationship between tracks and artists, which will active optimal performance and avoid data duplication in the Database.
+So the proper modelling would be to use a Many-To-Many relationship between tracks and artists, which will achieve optimal performance and avoid data duplication in the Database.

  # Security Considerations
 For now this is a Public API, meaning that every person or machine could create the requests and use the API.